Full Bloom Success

 “LMU has instilled an acute sense of purpose in me,” Hallie said.
 “I’ve been shown that I have the capability to not only pursue my career, but that I can continually work to build relationships and a sense of community with those around me – wherever that may be.”

-And that wherever may very well be in Spain, for a year at least, as Hallie plans to pursue an English Teaching Assistantship through the Fulbright Student Program, followed by the path to medical school.
+And that wherever may very well be in Spain, for a year at least, as Hallie was named an Alternate for a Fulbright Award, for which if ultimately bestowed upon her, would allow her to pursue an English Teaching Assistantship abroad -- followed promptly by the path to medical school.

 Drawn to LMU for its quaint size and devoted faculty, Hallie credits her rigorous coursework in the LMU Seaver College of Science and Engineering for turning her passion for science into a desire to delve deeper into pressing public health issues, such as the accessibility of healthcare to members of underserved populations.